 Federal Student Aid (FSA)

-An office of the U.S. Department of Education (ED) that is responsible for administering the federal financial aid programs.
-ED funds all Direct Loans, owns some FFELP loans, and uses various servicing companies, one of which is Nelnet.
+An office of the U.S. Department of Education that is responsible for administering the federal financial aid programs.
+The Department funds all Direct Loans, owns some FFELP loans, and utilizes various servicing companies, one of which is Nelnet.